coloclue/peering/README.md

 Coloclue (AS8283) has a fairly open peering policy, but we do have a non-traditional routing policy:

+    * If your IXP connection is NOT in PeeringDB, we WILL NOT peer with you.
+    * All peers' prefixes are filtered based on strict IRR.
-    * All peers' prefixes are filtered based on strict RPSL
+    * All peers' prefixes are filtered based on strict RPKI.
-    * Prefix filters facing peers are updated every 12 hours from `rr.ntt.net`
+    * Prefix filters facing peers are updated every 12 hours from `rr.ntt.net`.